Coton de Tulear

-Height: 8 inches to 1 foot tall at the shoulder
+Height:8 to 12 inches tall at the shoulder

 For the smart and sweet-natured Coton de Tulear (Coton for short), the perfect day consists of nothing more than being with his person, whether it's lying at her feet while she works, following her from room to room — not even the bathroom is sacred — or going for a ride to Starbucks.